MichaelShoemaker/shoemaker-de-zoomcamp-final-project/GitLikeMe.md

-NOTE: It may be easier to follow the walkthrough video here.
+NOTE: It may be easier to follow the walkthrough - [Video: video here](https://youtu.be/1zRocevm5jg).
 The steps in the video are not executed in the exact same order as those given below, but the steps are the same.

 # Create the VM
 ---